 Find out where your money-making customers are actually based.
-Generally certain cities or areas provide most of your business.
-For instance a building supplies company may have most of their customers within a 20-mile radius.
-Understanding your customer’s location means you can save money on Internet advertising and other forms of marketing by narrowing it to specific geographies.
+Generally, certain cities or areas provide most of your business.
+For instance, a building supplies company may have most of their customers within a 20-mile radius.
+Understanding your customer’s location means you can save money on the Internet advertising and other forms of marketing by narrowing it to specific geographies.

 Switch it around

 As 20% of your customers account for 80% of your business, it’s also true that 20% cause 80% of your problems.
 These take time away from your top customers by eating up your valuable time on the phone or with support tickets.
-Sometimes it may even be advisable to ditch these customers, especially if you’re not making profit from them.
-A smaller yet as profitable customer base means you need fewer support processes or more cost effective premises.
-Basically your business becomes more efficient.
+Sometimes it may even be advisable to ditch these customers, especially if you’re not making a profit from them.
+A smaller yet as profitable customer base means you need fewer support processes or more cost-effective premises.
+Basically, your business becomes more efficient.

 Find out what they are buying